 Be aware this method takes patience and consistency.
 The reward is open communication, though.
 Best of all, you’re modeling an appropriate way to handle difficult situations.

-Jane Robinson, an infant mental health specialist, is a licensed mental health counselor who co-founded Center for Child Counseling in 1999 as All 'Bout Children.
+Jane Robinson, an infant mental health specialist, co-founded Center for Child Counseling in Palm Beach County.